tchajed/personal-website-demo/README.md

 version.
 On Windows I found [nvm for Windows](https://github.com/coreybutler/nvm-windows) to be easy to use (confusingly, this is not the same as the main nvm project).

+Visual Studio Code is a good choice of text editor on all platforms.

 ## Using the template